ONSdigital/aims-api/api-definitions/readme.md

 <h2>Getting data from ONS Address Index API</h2>

-<p>The Address Index API provides a number of end points to enable address look-up.</p>
+<p>The Address Index Matching Service API provides a number of end points to enable address look-up.</p>

 <p>Each end point and its basic purpose are available from the <a href="explore-the-api/readme.md">Explore the API readme</a>.</p>